dlang/PhobosV3-Design/Design.md

 ### Source Only

-Currently, Phobos is distributed as a separately compiled library with "header" files that contain on the necessary Template implementations.
+Currently, Phobos is distributed as a separately compiled library with "header" files that contain only the necessary Template implementations.
 The net result is that Phobos is primarily a source-only library in practice.
 By formalizing the library as a source only library, it becomes inured against variations in compiler flags.
 Whether it's a static or dynamic library becomes irrelevant, and there won't be impedance mismatches.
 DRuntime will remain a separately compiled library.

 ## Specific Issues